tylub001/se_project_react/README.md

-# Project 10: Climatrix
+# Project 10: WDWR

 **Description:**
-Climatrix is a simple, cross-platform weather app that dynamically displays the current weather using live API data.
+WDWR is a simple, cross-platform weather app that dynamically displays the current weather using live API data.
 Built with React and JavaScript, and styled with CSS, Climatrix provides real-time, location-based weather updates, complete with fun visuals, a smooth user interface, and accurate time-of-day adaptation.

 ## Project Features
 - Live Weather Updates – Uses an API to fetch current weather conditions